DOWNLOAD RESOURCE

 LGBTQ+ students' sense of belonging is lower (71.9%) than that of their peers (83.5%), which impacts their academic success.
 Fostering a welcoming campus is vital for their retention and well-being.

-"In a cultural moment when LGBTQ+ identity is being policed, silenced, and erased in education, it's important to have LGBTQ+ voices in higher education." - Robyn, Point Scholar
+"In a cultural moment when LGBTQ+ identity is being policed, silenced, and erased in education, it's important to have LGBTQ+ voices in higher education." - Robyn, Kevin Hummer Flagship Scholar

 HOW TO SUPPORT LGBTQ+ STUDENTS

-2. Work Within Your Context: Encourage visibility and support through LGBTQ+ staff groups and mentorship roles.
-Even in states with restricted services, find creative ways to help LGBTQ+ students.
-For more guidance, see Point’s resource Navigating Anti-LGBTQ Environments as a Higher Education Professional.
+2. Support Changemakers: Encourage visibility and support through LGBTQ+ and ally staff groups and mentorship roles.
+For more guidance, see Point’s resource on collaborating with student changemakers.

 3. Know Students' Rights: Educate students about their rights using resources from GLSEN, Lambda Legal, and the Southern Poverty Law Center.

-4. Create Safe Spaces: Build a supportive environment by displaying LGBTQ+ symbols and participating in safe space training.
+4. Create Supportive Environments: Build a supportive environment by displaying LGBTQ+ symbols and participating in safe space training.

 CONCLUSION

-As postsecondary resources decline, the role of educators and administrators in supporting LGBTQ+ students is more crucial than ever.
-By creating welcoming environments, providing resources, and being visible allies, we can help these students thrive and build a better future for all.
+As postsecondary resources decline, the role of allies in supporting LGBTQ+ students is more crucial than ever.
+If Educators, administrators, and campus communities can create welcoming environments, providing resources, and are visible allies, we can help these students thrive and build a better future for all.